 Commercial production of Cubic Zirconia (CZ) began in 1976 and due to its low cost, durability, and close visual resemblance to natural diamonds, it is to this day its chief contender.

 Moissanite (first discovered by Henri Moissan), is a synthetic gemstone and serves as an alternative to cubic zirconia.
 It is a durable and low cost simulant that is composed of the crystal "carbide."
-In comparison to cubic zirconia, Moissanite displays a somewhat more sparkle.
+In comparison to cubic zirconia, Moissanite displays, to some, more sparkle.

 | Back to Index |